science-en-poche/yelandur/API.md

 }
 ```

 In that case, if no authentication is provided a `401` is returned.
-If no users matching your query are found, an empty array is returned.
+If

-TODO: Django-style arguments.
+no users matching your query are found, an empty array is returned.

 ### Exps